Bosnia (region): History

 At the end of the 14th century, under Tvrtko I of Bosnia, the Bosnian kingdom included most of the territory of today's Bosnia and of what would later become known as Herzegovina.

 The kingdom lost its independence to the Ottoman Empire in 1463.
 The region of Bosnia's westernmost city at the time of the conquest was Jajce.

 The Ottoman Empire initially expanded into Bosnia and Herzegovina through a territory called the Bosansko Krajište.
 It was transformed into the Sanjak of Bosnia and the Sanjak of Herzegovina after 1462/1463.
 The first Ottoman administration called Eyalet of Bosnia was finally formed in 1527, after long armed resistance to the north and to the west by Counts Franjo and Ivaniš Berislavić of the noble house of Berislavići Grabarski.

 Eventually, following the Great Turkish War, in the 18th century the Eyalet came to encompass the area largely matching that of today's Bosnia and Herzegovina.

 In 1833, the Eyalet of Herzegovina was temporarily split off under Ali-paša Rizvanbegović.
 The area acquired the name of "Bosnia and Herzegovina" in 1853 as a result of a twist in political events following his death.
 After the 1864 administrative reform, the province was named Vilayet of Bosnia.
-Austria-Hungary occupied the whole country in 1878.
+Austria-Hungary occupied the whole vilayet in 1878.
 It remained formally part of the Ottoman Empire under the title of Condominium of Bosnia and Herzegovina until 1908, when Austria-Hungary provoked the Bosnian crisis by formally annexing the province.

+Since 1918, Bosnia was part of Yugoslavia which was initially the Kingdom of Yugoslavia ruled by a Serbian Dynasty.
+It was occupied during the second world war by the Axis powers before being librated in 1943 by the resistance leader and communist party member Josip Broz Tito.
+Bosnia remained part of the Socialist Federal Republic of Yugoslavia until its break-away from the inter-ethnic Yugoslav wars (1992-2001) and particularly the Bosnian War (1992-1995) which included the Bosnian Genocide with wide-spread ethnic cleansing of the Bosniak (Bosnian muslims) and Bosnian Croats.
+This led to the declaration of independence of Bosnia and Herzegovina (1992).